 Washington, DC 20001

-AMCAS only accepts eTranscripts from our approved vendors: National Student Clearinghouse and Parchment.
-AMCAS will not accept transcripts by email or fax.
+AMCAS only accepts eTranscripts from our approved vendors, National Student Clearinghouse and Parchment, and emailed transcripts from approved school registrars.

 If your college or university has not requested that you provide a Transcript ID, they are not yet an approved sender.
 Requesting an electronic transcript from a school that is not yet approved will result in delays in your application, as you will have to submit another request to your registrar for a paper transcript.